veziop/Reto12_BookstoreJWT/README.md

 one specific object.

 ## Moving forward
-This project is very rudimentary, so next projects should include very important REST components like permissions, JWT, tests, authentication, etc.
+This project is very rudimentary, so next projects should include very important REST components like permissions, tests, authentication, etc.